 Where,

-- The LEN function extracts the length of texts from the string.
+- The LEN function returns the length of the string.

 - The LEFT function then removes 2 characters from the left and provides an output of #Sen.

-- Hence, press ENTER key from the keyboard and pull the “Fill Handle” down to fill all the columns.
+- Press ENTER and pull the “Fill Handle” down to fill the column.

 Steps:

-- In summary, you will see the Excel flash fill feature has automatically filled the other cells in the column removing special characters.
+The Excel Flash Fill feature will automatically fill the other cells in the column without special characters.

 Steps: